Podcasts & Popular Science

 • Podcast logo for 'Speaking of Psychology' by the American Psychological Association, featuring a stylized brain and speech bubble on a yellow background.

-SPEAKING OF PSYCHOLOGY | APA
+SPEAKING OF PSYCHOLOGY

 Why do we love scary movies?
 With Coltan Scrivner, PhD